phpdevcommunity/php-validator/README.md

 ### Additional Features

 - **Simple Interface**: Easily define validation rules using a straightforward interface.
-- **Extensible**: Extend the library with custom validation rules by implementing the `RuleInterface`.
+- **Extensible**: Extend the library with custom validation rules by implementing the `ValidatorInterface`.
 - **Error Handling**: Retrieve detailed validation errors for each field.

 ---